d-asensio/regenerate/README.md

 Regenerate aims to make it very easy to implement and test side effects.
 It is inspired by [reffects](https://github.com/trovit/reffects), [re-frame](https://github.com/day8/re-frame) and [redux-saga](https://github.com/redux-saga/redux-saga) but tries to improve on them by applying some learnings and insights that we gathered over the years.

+To illustrate that, let's see an example, it should not need more explanation than the code itself:

 **Definition:**
 ```js
 function * fetchProducts () {